-The slip and fall legal team at The Law Offices of David Azizi have defended the rights of many Los Angeles area residents who have suffered slip and fall injuries on public property.
+Los Angeles slip and fall accident lawyer David Azizi has defended the rights of many Los Angeles area residents who have suffered slip and fall injuries on public property.
 David has sought to obtain the compensation his clients need to pay their medical bills, recover lost wages or other damages the incident caused.

 Call David’s office 24/7, seven days a week to schedule a free, no-obligation case review.
 David will go over your case, answer your questions and discuss your options going forward.
 Just call (800) 991-5292 or use our contact us page.
 David wins 98 percent of his cases.
 Let’s get started on yours.